awslabs/mlspace/frontend/docs/user-guide/notebooks.md

 }
 ```

-See the MLSpace example notebook “xgboost_mnist.ipynb” for reference.
+See the {{ $params.APPLICATION_NAME }} example notebook “xgboost_mnist.ipynb” for reference.
 It can be found under the “global-resources” folder.

 ## Additional documentation
 - [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/latest/)